-One of the most common mistakes in English is when people use lay or lie in the wrong context.
+One of the most common mistakes in English is when people use lay and lie in the wrong context.
 Some forms of these verbs are similar, which makes it even more complicated.
 You have a clear overview of the differences below.

 Lay or lie